Jacoblightning/toybox-stl-grabberer/README.md

 # INFO
-After careful considiration, I have taken down the origional code from this repo as it appeared to break toybox's TOS
+After careful considiration, I have taken down the original code from this repo as it appeared to break Toybox's TOS

 Due to this, I have transformed this readme into a tutorial.